Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Human Evaluation

 \section{Human Evaluation}

+We evaluate the effectiveness of \ourframework with real human annotators.
 We built an interface designed to be user-friendly (\cref{sec:interface}) and used it ourselves to establish gold annotations for 240 utterances (\cref{sec:expert-ann}).
-We then recruited 11 non-experts to annotate the same utterances (\cref{sec:non-expert}), aggregated their responses by learning a model of annotator behavior (\cref{sec:ann-acc}), and benchmarked their performance with the newly established gold standard (\cref{sec:result}).
+We then recruited 11 non-programmer subjects to annotate the same utterances (\cref{sec:non-expert}), aggregated their responses by learning a model of annotator behavior (\cref{sec:ann-acc}), and benchmarked their performance with the newly established gold standard (\cref{sec:result}).
+We analyze errors by \spider{} expert annotators in \cref{sec:updated-ann}, qualitative feedback from our subjects in \cref{sec:qualitative}, and errors made by our subjects in \cref{app:more-analyses}.